Macchiin/woodeen_design_ims/CONTRIBUTING.md

-# Contributing to Wooden Design IMS
+# Contributing to Woodeen Design IMS

-Thank you for your interest in contributing to the Wooden Design Inventory Management System!
+Thank you for your interest in contributing to the Woodeen Design Inventory Management System!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute